2015-16 Community Fellowship Application

 - Finalists will be interviewed and notified in March

-To apply to be a Pinkerton Community Fellows, you must submit:
+To apply to be a Pinkerton Community Fellow, you must submit:

-- A 1 – 2 page personal statement covering why you are interested in becoming a Pinkerton Community Fellow, what you hope to gain as a Fellow, and an assessment of your strengths and challenges.
+- A personal statement.
+The person statement should be 1 – 2 pages (double spaced, size 12 font), discussing why you are interested in becoming a Pinkerton Community Fellow, what you hope to gain as a Fellow, and an assessment of your strengths and challenges.

-- A recommendation form from a faculty member or employer
+- A recommendation form from a faculty member or employer.
+(Share this link with your recommendation writer.)

 In order to upload your transcript as a PDF: